 Concerned by the lack of access to personal, impartial, confidential life skills coaches and mentors for children and young people; the pressures faced through social media and the growing , heart wrenching trend of suicides amongst our universities graduates. iMatter aims to prepare its clients for life’s challenges and opportunities providing a sounding board for children and young adults between the ages of 10 through to university with critical independent, confidential tools, tips and advice they need to unlock their potential and grow into confident adults.

 Karyn is a Telecoms Engineer, Service Architect, Service Solution Designer, a Member of the Institute of Engineering and Technology (IET), an IET School Liaison Officer and a Science Technology Engineering Mathematics (STEM) Ambassador with exceptional people skills.
-She have been fortunate to be allowed to opportunity to effectively coach, mentor, give inspirational support and drive performance improvement using a range of methods over the last 15 yrs to colleagues, employees, children and young people.
+She has been fortunate to be allowed to opportunity to effectively coach, mentor, give inspirational support and drive performance improvement using a range of methods over the last 15 yrs to colleagues, employees, children and young people.

 Karyn has been working with schools, helping to prepare teenagers for the world of university and business in group settings, by conducting group Mock Interview, supporting business search for work experience, Curriculum Vita (CV) writing as well as developing general skills and confidence.
 Karyn has also been a key player in the recruitment of Apprentices and Graduates for a large global corporate and knows what it takes to be successful at interviews.